Pehuen87/lanacion-next/README.md

 ## Overview

 This project, "Challenge Next La Nacion," was created by Pehuén Assalone.
-It is a frontend application built with Next.js, which showcases a list of products obtained from a server.
+It is a frontend application built with Next.js v13, with App Router, which showcases a list of products obtained from a server.
 The application also enables users to perform searches and navigate through paginated results using server-side components.
 The frontend uses Axios for making API requests to fetch user data, and the entire project is styled using Tailwind CSS.

 ## Installation